8 Healthy Ground Beef Recipes That Are Weeknight Easy

 Image credit: Healthy Fitness Meals

-These beef burrito meal prep bowls are an excellent option for making lunch for up to four days ahead of time.
-This recipe calls for brown rice, but you can absolutely substitute for quinoa, cauliflower rice, or wild rice, if you prefer.
+These beef burrito meal prep bowls are an excellent option for making lunch up to four days ahead of time.
+This recipe calls for brown rice, but you can absolutely substitute for quinoa, cauliflower rice, or wild rice if you prefer.
 This is a really balanced lunch option packed with protein, fiber-rich carbs, and healthy fats.
 We like to throw in some seared fajita vegetables, too, for added flavor, color, and vitamins.

 7. Yellow Squash Noodles with Meatballs and Olive Tapenade